 Cloud computing engineers develop security strategies and check the suitability of new designs.
 Consequently, engineers offer support to build incident response plans and recommend how to respond to and mitigate Cloud-based attacks.

-The annual wage of a cloud security engineer is $140,632 according to ZipRecruiter salary estimate.
+The annual wage of a cloud security engineer is $141,013, according to Glassdoor.

 Certifications: Certified Cloud Security Professional (CCSP), Certificate of Cloud Security Knowledge (CCSK), GIAC Cloud Security Automation (GCSA)